ppLorins/aurora/doc/benchmark.md

 Leader's code is [here](https://gist.github.com/ppLorins/d72272b6f79c580c25a88a5bb3e489d0).

-We'll get a result of **~2.0w/s** throughput under the same environment and deployment.
+We'll get a result of **~2.0w/s** throughput with the same environment and deployment of the win-mac test case.
 So we can almost concude that the **bottleneck is on the grpc framework itself** according to this experiment.
 Better practices for how to utilize grpc is still hard to figure out due to grpc is not as good as you might imagine.